John Laub breaks down the top 24 QBs in his 2020 CFF Quarterback Rankings and Profiles

 Adrian Martinez, Nebraska

 I invested so heavily in Adrian Martinez last season and am still suffering a little PTSD from my decision.
 But I cannot let recency bias effect my analysis this year.
-The junior’s resume is impressive: Freshman All-American, Team Captain (2019), Academic All-Big Ten (2019), four games career 400-Yard total offense and seven games season 300-Yard total offense (2018).
+The junior’s resume is impressive: Freshman All-American, Team Captain (2019) and Academic All-Big Ten (2019).
+He has established many school records, induding four career games over 400-yards total offense, and in a single season, seven games with 300-plus yards of total offense (2018).
 A dual-threat playmaker, Martinez has rushed for over 1,200 yards, passed over 4,500 yards and totaled 42 touchdowns over the past two years.
 Draft Martinez with confidence this summer.

 Myles Brennan, LSU

 If offensive coordinator Joe Brady had returned to LSU, Myles Brennan would be ranked much higher.
 At 6-foot-4 and 210 pounds, the junior replaces Heisman quarterback Joe Burrow and takes the helm of the Tigers’ record-breaking spread offense.
 In 2017, Brennan was one of the top quarterback recruits—a four-star rating—in the nation coming out of high school.
 He has thrown only 70 career passes while completing two touchdowns.
 The LSU signal caller offers huge upside as the starter in 2020.